The 20-Pip Challenge

 Core rules

-- 🔒 Complete Day N to unlock Day N+1.
-Fail a day → go back to Day N−1.
+- Complete Day N to unlock Day N+1.
+Fail a day, then go back to Day N-1.

-- 📝 Journal every decision (setup, reason, management, lesson).
+- Journal every decision: setup, reason, management, and lesson.

 Setup & sizing